John D. Barrow: Career and research

 Barrow was a Junior Research Lecturer at Christ Church, Oxford, from 1977 to 1981.
 He completed two postdoctoral years as a Miller Research Fellow in astronomy at the University of California, Berkeley, as a Commonwealth Lindemann Fellow (1977–8) and Miller Fellow (1980–1).

 In 1981 he joined the University of Sussex and rose to become Professor and Director of the Astronomy Centre.
 In 1999, he became Professor in the Department of Applied Mathematics and Theoretical Physics and a fellow in Clare Hall at Cambridge University.
 From 2003 to 2007 he was Gresham Professor of Astronomy at Gresham College, London, and he was appointed as Gresham Professor of Geometry from 2008 to 2011; only one person has previously held two different Gresham chairs.

 From 1999, he directed the Millennium Mathematics Project (MMP) at the University of Cambridge.
 This is an outreach and education programme to improve the appreciation, teaching and learning of mathematics and its applications.
 In 2006 it was awarded the Queen's Anniversary Prize for Educational Achievement by Queen Elizabeth II at Buckingham Palace.

 In addition to having published more than 500 journal articles, Barrow co-wrote (with Frank J. Tipler) The Anthropic Cosmological Principle, a work on the history of the ideas, specifically intelligent design and teleology, as well as a treatise on astrophysics.
 He also published 22 books for general readers, beginning with his 1983 The Left Hand of Creation.
 His books summarise the state of the affairs of physical questions, often in the form of compendia of a large number of facts assembled from the works of great physicists, such as Paul Dirac and Arthur Eddington.

 Barrow's approach to philosophical issues posed by physical cosmology made his books accessible to general readers.
 For example, Barrow introduced a memorable paradox, which he called "the Groucho Marx Effect" (see Russell-like paradoxes).
 Here, he quotes Groucho Marx: "I wouldn't want to belong to any club that would accept me as a member".
 Applying this to problems in cosmology, Barrow stated: "A universe simple enough to be understood is too simple to produce a mind capable of understanding it".

 Barrow lectured at 10 Downing Street, Windsor Castle, and the Vatican, as well as to the general public.
 In 2002, his play Infinities premiered in Milan, played in Valencia, and won the Premi Ubu 2002 Italian Theatre Prize.

+At the 2006 'Origins of the Universe' conference in Cambridge, organized by Stephen Hawking, Barrow debated the anthropic principle with Martin Rees.
+The proceedings were later published in Nature.